Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

     role-based access control mechanisms are deployed.
 This process includes configuring separation of duties for core administrators and users.
     -   A post-installation process that deploys an [ARM template, web front-end runtime, and SQL backpack](https://github.com/Microsoft/azure-sql-security-sample) built by the Microsoft SQL team, and revised for this scenario by Avyan Consulting Corp.
-The Contoso Clinic Demo Application provides the framework for the solution user scenario.
+The Contoso webstore Demo Application provides the framework for the solution user scenario.
 The templates and scripts build out a web application and SQL database that use the App Service Environment to provide service isolation     from the front end to the back end.
 The script also establishes a means to manage changes in the environment by creating a dev/test environment.
 For additional details about the reference architecture, data flow, and configuration, see Section 6 of this document.

 ### Visualize Azure Resources before you deploy